fbpx

 Bank stocks have doubled in price from the troughs seen post-cap.
 By the way, this is the case independent of the recent repealing of the capping law.

-Some people capitalized on the free fall of banking shares after the law came into effect to accumulate the stocks.
+Some people capitalized on the free fall of banking shares after the law came into effect to accumulate stocks.
 Even with the possible constriction on banking revenues, at some point, the stocks were surely oversold.
 That is where clever investors came in to relieve depressed sellers of their battered stocks for a song.
 The buyers are likely looking forward to the next crisis, and so should you.

-Follow TheSOWW on twitter to find out more about money matters and the things you should be thinking about in terms of personal and family finances and investments.
+Follow TheSOWW on Twitter to find out more about money matters and the things you should be thinking about in terms of personal and family finances and investments.

 Featured image from How to Get ahead in a Bad Economy?
 15 Best Ways